WWE Championship: Customization

+In other sports

-In October 2014, WWE presented the San Francisco Giants a replica of the current WWE Championship belt for winning the 2014 World Series.
+In October 2014, WWE presented the San Francisco Giants a replica of the "Network Logo" belt for winning the 2014 World Series.
 This began a tradition for WWE, and they have since created custom WWE Championship belts for winners in professional sports, with the side plates commemorating the achievement.
 They have also presented a custom belt to exceptionally notable people for their efforts in their profession.
-WWE had originally presented custom WWE Championships to winners in both male and female sports, but in 2018, they began presenting those in female sports with custom WWE Raw Women's Championship belts.
+WWE had originally presented custom WWE Championships to winners in both male and female sports, but in 2018, they began presenting those in female sports with custom Women's Championship belts.

-Since that original gift in 2014, WWE has presented a WWE Championship belt to winners of the World Series, Super Bowl, NBA Finals, FIFA Women's World Cup, College Football Playoff National Championship, Stanley Cup Finals, Australian Open, Premier League, Bundesliga, Indian Premier League, Liga MX, Argentine Primera División, Major League Baseball Home Run Derby, Formula One World Championship, UEFA Champions League, Overwatch League, Cricket World Cup, Men's US Open, and Canadian Football League Grey Cup.
-WWE also presented a title to London police officer Charlie Guenigault for his "exceptional bravery" during the 2017 London Bridge attack, and to the U.S. servicemen and women who have helped in hosting WWE Tribute to the Troops (since 2015) as well as for their continued service to the country.
+Since that original gift in 2014, WWE has presented custom WWE Championship belts to winners of the World Series, Super Bowl, NBA Finals, FIFA Women's World Cup, College Football Playoff National Championship, Stanley Cup Finals, Australian Open, Premier League, Bundesliga, Indian Premier League, Liga MX, Argentine Primera División, Major League Baseball Home Run Derby, Formula One World Championship, UEFA Champions League, Overwatch League, Cricket World Cup, Men's US Open, and Canadian Football League Grey Cup.
+WWE also presented a title to London police officer Charlie Guenigault for his "exceptional bravery" during the 2017 London Bridge attack, and to the U.S. servicemen and women who have helped in hosting WWE Tribute to the Troops (2015–2023) as well as for their continued service to the country.
 In 2020, WWE Championship belts were also presented to Christophe Agius and Philippe Chéreau, WWE announcers in France for 20 consecutive years presenting WWE on French television.
+With the introduction of the Undisputed WWE Championship belt in June 2023, WWE have since presented custom versions of it.

 Reigns

 The WWE Championship was the first world championship introduced into the promotion in 1963.
-The inaugural champion was Buddy Rogers, and there have been 54 different official champions overall and 11 vacancies.
+The inaugural champion was Buddy Rogers, and there have been 55 different official champions overall and 11 vacancies.
 The longest reigning champion is Bruno Sammartino, who held the title from May 17, 1963, to January 18, 1971, for a total of 2,803 days (7 years, 8 months, and 1 day); Sammartino also holds the record for longest combined reign at 4,040 days.
-André the Giant is the shortest reigning champion, officially holding the title for 1 minute, 48 seconds.
-The youngest champion is Brock Lesnar, who won the title at the age of 25, while the oldest champion is Mr. McMahon, who won it at the age of 54.
-John Cena holds the record for most reigns with 13.
+André the Giant is the shortest reigning champion, officially holding the title for 1 minute, 48 seconds due to selling the title to Ted DiBiase following his title win.
+The youngest champion is Brock Lesnar, who won the title for the first time at the age of 25 years, 44 days during SummerSlam in August 2002, while the oldest champion is one-time holder Mr. McMahon, who won the title at the age of 54 years, 21 days during the September 16, 1999, episode of SmackDown.
+John Cena holds the record for most reigns with 14 which occurred between 2005 and 2025.

-Roman Reigns is the current champion in his fourth reign.
-He won the title by defeating previous champion Brock Lesnar in a Winner Takes All match for both the WWE Championship and Universal Championship, which Reigns defended, on April 3, 2022, at WrestleMania 38 Night 2 in Arlington, Texas.
-With both championships, Reigns is referred to as the Undisputed WWE Universal Champion.
+Cody Rhodes is the current champion in his second reign.
+He won the Undisputed WWE Championship by defeating John Cena in a Street Fight on Night 2 of SummerSlam on August 3, 2025, in East Rutherford, New Jersey.